iterative/dvc.org/content/docs/install/linux.md

 </details>

-> The shell configuration file needs to be restarted or re-sourced
+> Restart your terminal, or re-source the shell configuration file
 > (`.bashrc`, `.zshrc`, etc.) if you get `Command 'dvc' not found` after
 > installation.
 If restarting the terminal isn't desirable (e.g. containers),
 > it's also possible to manually edit the `PATH` env variable.